Yichen-Z/CIS568_textProject/README.md

         ✔ Some reviews have no role/geographic location/valid review - slate for removal
         ✔ Remove 2+ blank spaces

+    LDA to see if there are groupings
-    Break review body into its component sentences Classify each sentence by its topic(s)
+    Use Fast-Coref's spaCy component to replace pronouns with their antecedents Break review body into its component sentences Classify each sentence by its topic(s)
         Manual labeling